What Tech Investments Must You Make Now to Manage Data Overload?

-Artificial Intelligence.
-The purpose of artificial intelligence (A.I.) is to automate manual processes, detect network anomalies, and provide strategic insights.
-There are many areas within a business where A.I. investments can be made.
-Where you choose to make your A.I. investments will depend heavily on your business sector and the specific needs you have.
+The purpose of artificial intelligence (AI) is to automate manual processes, detect network anomalies and provide strategic insights.
+There are many areas within a business where AI investments can be made.
+Where you choose to make your AI investments will depend heavily on your business sector and the specific needs you have.

-Machine Learning.
-Machine learning (M.L.) is a subset of A.I. that allows systems to learn from data and continuously improve from experience.
-Like A.I., M.L. investments must be driven by your business type and its specific needs.
-One key area where investments in M.L. can help is in relieving the load on your network teams.
+Machine learning (ML) is a subset of AI that allows systems to learn from data and continuously improve from experience.
+Like AI, your business type and its specific needs must drive ML investments.
+One key area where investments in ML can help is in relieving the load on your network teams.
 The point of machine learning is not to replace humans, but to do what computers do better than humans: dispassionately process and analyze huge data sets.
-For your network teams, this can mean automated scaling up or down of network resources without human intervention, log analysis to uncover problems faster, and relief from some of the most menial jobs associated with network administration.
+For your network teams, this can mean automated scaling up or down of network resources without human intervention, log analysis to uncover problems faster and relief from some of the most menial jobs associated with network administration.

 Consider a manufacturing facility that fits its equipment with IoT sensors to measure fluctuations in temperature and wear.
 The goal is to process that information in such a way that triggers warnings when measures exceed acceptable norms.
 In a perfect world, those triggers would allow maintenance crews to proactively repair or replace machines just in time and only when needed.
 Ideally, this would save the facility money both in capital expenses and in preventing unplanned downtime.

-Software-Defined Networking.
 Software-defined networking (SDN) technology redirects traffic without relying on hardware to make decisions.
-Investments in SDN create more efficient, faster IT and network operations, and improve productivity of network teams.
+Investments in SDN create more efficient, faster IT and network operations and improve productivity of network teams.

 How to Set Your Priorities